Oesterlund/GraFT/README.md

 # Documentation

 ## Dependencies
-The method was written in Python 3.8 and is dependent on the libraries mentioned below.
-Current libraries with versions was used to build the code:

-- networkx 2.8.4
-- scikit-image 0.19.3
-- scipy 1.9.3
-- pandas 1.4.4
-- numpy 1.23.5
-- matplotlib 3.5.1
-- simplification 0.6.2
-- plotly 5.11.0
-- astropy 5.1
-- pickle 4.0
-- scikit-spatial 6.8.0
+This software was written using Python 3.8 and the following libraries: networkx, scikit-image, scipy, pandas, numpy, matplotlib, simplification, plotly, astropy and scikit-spatial (dependency versions are listed in `pyproject.toml`).

 ## Installation